mnelson4/printmyblog/readme.txt

 = 3.3.5 June 12, 2021 =
 * Enhancement: Pro Print defaults to showing most recent posts first (rather than alphabetically)
 * Bugfix: allow Print Materials to be trashed and deleted
+* Bugfix: don't break right on all back matter in Classic Print PDF

 = 3.3.4 June 11, 2021 =
 * Bugfix: fix integration with Oxygen pagebuilder by getting it to add `<base>` tag to the header too